 Figure 6.6.2.3-1: Obtaining dynamic information from sensing results

-1. The UAE server 1 determines the NEF(s) operating in the dynamic area for sensing.
+1. The UAE server 1 determines the NEF(s) (or SF) operating in the dynamic area for sensing.

-2. The UAE server 1 request and obtain sensing results from 5GC.
+2. The UAE server 1 sends sensing service request to the determined NEF (or SF directly) to obtain sensing results .

+NOTE: the parameters of sensing service request and the contents of sensing result will be decided finnally during normative phase based on the stable outputs of SA2

 3. The UAE server 1 obtain dynamic information of UAVs by considering all sensing results from 5GC.

-Editor's Note: the detail of how to request and obtain sensing results from 5GC depends on SA2.

 6.6.2.4 Notification of host UAV dynamic information

 Pre-conditions: